Skip to main content

 The conversation around hormones often becomes segregated, with testosterone labeled as “male” and estrogen as “female.”
 This is a clinical oversimplification.
 The reality is one of dynamic equilibrium.
 Optimal function, for any adult, depends on a healthy ratio of these hormones.

 For men, an excessive conversion of testosterone to estrogen via aromatase can lead to symptoms associated with low testosterone, even if production is normal.
 This can include diminished libido, reduced muscle mass, and increased body fat.
-For women, particularly during perimenopause and menopause, the dynamics of in adipose tissue become a central factor in their hormonal landscape, influencing symptoms like hot flashes, mood instability, and changes in body composition.
+For women, particularly during perimenopause and menopause, the dynamics of aromatase activity in adipose tissue become a central factor in their hormonal landscape, influencing symptoms like hot flashes, mood instability, and changes in body composition.

 Understanding the role of aromatase moves the focus from a single hormone level to the relationship between them.
 It presents a more complete picture, one where your lifestyle choices are not just affecting a number on a lab report, but are actively sculpting the hormonal environment within your cells.